crate/cratedb-guide/docs/start/application/index.md

 ::::{grid} 1 2 2 3
 :gutter: 2

-:::{grid-item-card} CrateDB UK Offshore Wind Farms Data Workshop
+:::{grid-item-card} UK offshore wind farms data » Workshop
 :link: https://github.com/crate/cratedb-examples/tree/main/topic/multi-model
 :link-type: url
-The workshop explores multimodel data modeling and queries with CrateDB.
+The workshop explores multimodel data modeling and queries with CrateDB and Leaflet.
 +++
-Acquire geographic data in WKT format and hourly performance data in JSONL from The Crown Estate (manager of the UK's offshore wind farm sites), import them into CrateDB, and display them on a Leaflet map.
+Acquire geographic data in WKT format and hourly performance data in JSONL format about UK's offshore wind farm sites, import them into CrateDB, and display them on map.
 :::

-:::{grid-item-card} CrateDB UK Offshore Wind Farms Data Demo
+:::{grid-item-card} UK offshore wind farms data » Demo
 :link: https://github.com/crate/devrel-offshore-wind-farms-demo
 :link-type: url
 Demo application that visualizes data in the UK offshore wind farms example dataset using CrateDB.
 +++
-Navigate the map widget to see the locations of individual wind farms, then click on a marker to see details about that wind farm's performance.
+Navigate the map widget to see the locations of wind farms, then drill down into performance details about that wind farm and individual turbines.
-Zoom in and drill down to locations and performance data of individual turbines.
 :::

-:::{grid-item-card} Planespotting with SDR and CrateDB
+:::{grid-item-card} Planespotting with SDR
 :link: https://github.com/crate/devrel-plane-spotting-with-cratedb
 :link-type: url
-Plane Spotting with Software Defined Radio (SDR), CrateDB, and Node.js.
+Plane spotting with software-defined radio (SDR), CrateDB, and Node.js.
 +++
-Import data from the FlightAware API, then query the latest data for planes that have a plane_id, callsign, altitude, and position and have been updated within the last 2 minutes.
+Import data from the FlightAware API, then query the latest data for active transmitting planes that has been updated within the last 2 minutes.
 :::

-:::{grid-item-card} CrateDB GTFS / GTFS-RT Transit Data Demo
+:::{grid-item-card} GTFS / GTFS-RT transit data
 :link: https://github.com/crate/devrel-gtfs-transit
 :link-type: url
-Capture GTFS and GTFS-RT data for storage and analysis with CrateDB.
+Store and analyze transit networks using a a Python/JavaScript/Leaflet application and CrateDB.
 +++
-The demo application has a Python backend and a JavaScript/Leaflet maps frontend.
-It uses GTFS (General Transit Feed Specification) and GTFS‑RT (the extra real-time feeds for GTFS) to store and analyze transit system route, trip, stop, and vehicle‑movement data stored in CrateDB.
+Store and analyze data about transit system routes, trips, stops, and vehicle movements, based on GTFS and GTFS‑RT data (General Transit Feed Specification).
 :::

-:::{grid-item-card} CrateDB RAG / Hybrid Search PDF Chatbot
+:::{grid-item-card} Hybrid-search PDF chatbot
 :link: https://github.com/crate/devrel-pdf-rag-chatbot
 :link-type: url
 A natural language chatbot powered by CrateDB using RAG techniques and data from PDF files.